 Minor child: Biological, adopted, foster or stepchild, or a child with whom the employee is or was in loco parentis.
 This definition includes the biological, adopted, foster or stepchild of an employee’s registered domestic partner.
 A minor child is under age 18.

-Protective order: An order authorized by ORS 30.866, 107.095 (1)(c), 107.700 to 107.735,124.005 to 124.040 or 163.730 to 163.750, or any other order that restrains an individual from contact with an eligible employee or the employee’s minor child or dependent.
+Protective order: An order authorized by ORS 30.866, 107.095 (1)(c), 107.700 to 107.735,124.005 to 124.040 or 163.730 to 163.750, 163.760 to 163.777 or any other order that restrains an individual from contact with an eligible employee or the employee’s minor child or dependent.

 Undue hardship: A significant difficulty and expense to a covered employer.
 This definition includes consideration of the size of the agency and the agency’s critical need for the eligible employee.

-Victim of domestic violence: An individual who has been threatened with abuse or who is a victim of abuse as defined in ORS 107.705, or any other person who has suffered financial, social, psychological or physical harm as a result of domestic violence committed against the victim, including a member of the victim’s immediate family.
+Victim of domestic violence: An individual who has been threatened with abuse or who is a victim of abuse as defined in ORS 107.705 and OAR 839-009-0340, or any other person who has suffered financial, social, psychological or physical harm as a result of domestic violence committed against the victim, including a member of the victim’s immediate family.
 In no event will the alleged perpetrator of domestic violence be considered a victim for the purposes of this policy.

-Victim of harassment: An individual against whom harassment has been committed as described in ORS 166.065.
+Victim of harassment: An individual against whom harassment has been committed as described in ORS 166.065 and OAR 839-009-0340.
 In no event will the alleged perpetrator of harassment be considered a victim for the purposes of this policy.

-Victim of sexual assault: An individual against whom a sexual offense has been threatened or committed as described in ORS 163.305 to 163.467 or 163.525; or any other person who has suffered financial, social, psychological or physical harm as a result of a sexual assault committed against the victim, including a member of the victim’s immediate family.
+Victim of sexual assault: An individual against whom a sexual offense has been threatened or committed as described in ORS 163.305 to 163.467, 163.472 or 163.525 and OAR 839-009-0340 or any other person who has suffered financial, social, psychological or physical harm as a result of a sexual assault committed against the victim, including a member of the victim’s immediate family.
 In no event will the alleged perpetrator of sexual assault be considered a victim for the purposes of this policy.

+Victim of bias: An individual who has been a victim of a bias crime as defined in ORS 147.380.

-Victim of stalking: An individual against whom stalking has been threatened or committed as described in ORS 163.732; or any other person who has suffered financial, social psychological or physical harm as a result of a stalking committed against the victim, including a member of the victim’s immediate family; or an individual who has obtained a court’s stalking protective order or a temporary court’s stalking protective order under ORS 30.866.
+Victim of stalking: An individual against whom stalking has been threatened or committed as described in ORS 163.732 and OAR 839-009-0340; or any other person who has suffered financial, social psychological or physical harm as a result of a stalking committed against the victim, including a member of the victim’s immediate family; or an individual who has obtained a court’s stalking protective order or a court’s temporary stalking protective order under ORS 30.866.
 In no event will the alleged perpetrator of stalking be considered a victim for the purposes of this policy.

 Victim of human trafficking: An individual against whom some type of labor or commercial sex act was obtained by the use of force, fraud or coercion.